RSRC Ladies Team 1978 (ish...)

 Back row: Jane Squirrel, Yvonne Howie, Mary Matthews

 Front row: Hilary Black, Michelle Bussey, Ros Smith (we think)

 50 years and counting...
 1971 to 2023

-Originally founded as the Falcon Squash Rackets Club, the club has been running in one guise or another for 50 years and is based in the squash courts of Uppingham School which are located behind the historic school theatre.
-2021 marks our half-centenary and while the Champagne has so far been put on ice, we feel we still have plenty of time to celebrate!
+Originally founded in 1971 as the Falcon Squash Rackets Club, the club has been running in one guise or another for over 50 years and is based in the squash courts of Uppingham School which are located behind the historic school theatre.
+2021 marked our half-centenary!

 We are a friendly club with some 40 plus members who play a popular mixture of club league and cup games and friendly matches.
 The main squash season runs from September through to April with a series of summer leagues for those wishing to play all year round.

-We have 3 courts available to members and their guests, available at specified times during the week.
+We have two courts available to members and their guests, available at specified times during the week.

 During the year, we generally hold several social events, these include Club Nights often culminating in dinner in The Vaults, Exhibition Matches and our annual Finals Night with a seemingly endless supply of drinks and nibbles!

 RSRC was founded in 1971 and was originally known as the Falcon Squash Rackets Club as it was established by Mr and Mrs John and Sheila Ervin, who were the owners of The Falcon Hotel at the time.
 It was set up as a propriety club, which meant that Uppingham School leased its courts to Mrs Ervin (herself a qualified squash coach), and she was responsible to the School for the general running of the club.

 The tenancy was to run for ten years.
 A temporary committee was set up in the first instance, and at the first AGM on 29th November 1971 the formal elections saw the confirmation of the following positions: